 We can get a closer analogy if we were to take one of these intelligent amoebas, erase his past memories, and render him unconscious while he underwent fission, placing the two resulting amoebas in separate tanks, and repeating this process for all succeeding generations, so that none of the amoebas would be aware of their splitting.
 After awhile we would have a large number of individuals, sharing some memories with one another, differing in others, each of which is completely unaware of his 'other selves' and under the impression that he is a unique individual.
 It would be difficult indeed to convince such an amoeba of the true situation short of confronting him with his 'other selves'"[2a].

-Everett claimed that the same was true for his approach to quantum mechanics:
+Everett claimed that the same is true for his approach to quantum mechanics:

 "any single individual is at all times unaware of his 'other selves' with which he has no interaction from the time of splitting"[2b].

-An analogous situation sometimes arises in science fiction shows like Star Trek when the transporter malfunctions and two copies of an individual are made.
-It can be argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.
+An analogous situation sometimes arises in science fiction.
+This happened in Star Trek when the transporter malfunctioned and two copies of an individual were made.
+It could be argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.

 There appears to be three options for what could happen to us when this sort of branching takes place: